 For female Corgis, the best age is between 18 and 24 months, or 1 ½ to 2 years old.
 They tend to mature faster than stud Corgis, so they are capable of accepting a mate sooner than a male stud.

-Why is This The Best Age?
+Why is This The Best Age to Breed A Corgi?

 Understanding the Heat Cycle of Your Corgi